 However, this behavior is not unique to only the opossum.
 Several other animals use this survival tactic.
-Some species of ducks also use this to evade predators, along with the hognose snake.
+Some ducks also use this to evade predators, along with the hognose snake.

 Risks Involved in Playing Dead

-The opossum’s impressive ability to mimic death is often a beneficial strategy that saves their lives in the most difficult situations.
-These animals are quite resistant to rabies and snake venom.
+The opossum’s impressive ability to mimic death is often a beneficial strategy that saves their lives in the most challenging situations.
+These animals are pretty resistant to rabies and snake venom.

 Opossums feed on snakes regularly, immune to venom.
-They are immune to venom from almost every type of snake except for the coral snake.
+They are resistant to poison from almost every type except the coral snake.

 You are unlikely to encounter an opossum that has rabies.
 This is attributed to their lower body temperatures.
 Therefore, their bodies don’t offer a suitable environment for the rabies virus to thrive.

 If an opossum goes into a comatose state in the middle of the road, drivers may not swerve, thinking it’s dead.
 Many end up getting run over and dying.
-Being hit by a vehicle is a common way these animals meet their demise.
+Being hit by a vehicle is common for these animals to meet their demise.

 There are many times people bury opossums alive after assuming they are dead.
-Since you may not know if it’s dead or not, it is best to leave them alone.
-If you find an apparently dead opossum or an injured one, leave it in a quiet place that has a clear exit path.
+Since you may not know if it’s dead, it is best to leave them alone.
+If you find a dead opossum or an injured one, leave it in a quiet place with a clear exit path.

 Refrain from burying a limp opossum or throwing it in a garbage can.
 Handle it with care to avoid inflicting any injuries on the unconscious animal.
 This way, we can save opossums from getting killed by people, even if we mean the best for them.